JordanAbacus/stable-app-docs/overview/account-setup.md

 We are committed to sharing this information with the community (provided it is sufficiently anonymous and doesn't jeopardize our users' privacy) to help micromobility riders make smarter decisions about where to not park, when not to leave your vehicle unattended, which locks to avoid, and which vehicles are popular among thieves.
 However, we will only be able to do this if you add a vehicle and lock to your account.

+!!!info Preserving Your Privacy
+Specific information about your vehicle and lock—such as photos and serial numbers—are kept private and **not** shared with other members of the community.
+We may aggregate data across many instances of theft and provide anonymized statistics to help the community better protect itself against theft, but identifiable information specific to you will never be made public without your consent.
+!!!

 ### Registering your vehicle